Warmetallic/MScProject/README.md

 *Git*

 The version control system was used to create this project.
 It allowed our team to collaborate and use back-ups if required.
-Every team member was working on own branch and after a review meeting we merged all work.
-The git log is providing all history of the development.
+Every team member was working on their branch and after a review meeting we merged all the work.
+The gitlog.txt is providing all history of the development.

 *Heroku*